Abhay-Kushwaha/Mongo-QuickShot/README.md

 $gte:          Value is greater than or equal to another value
 $lt:           Value is less than another value
 $lte:          Value is less than or equal to another value
+$mod:          Performs modulo operation
 $in:           Value is matched within an array
 $nin:          Value is matched that are NOT in array
+$all:          Ignore order and find all
 $and:          Returns documents where both queries match
+$elemMatch:    match elements in array ($and do not check both condition in same array)
 $or:           Returns documents where either query matches
 $nor:          Returns documents where both queries fail to match
 $not:          Returns documents where the query does not match
-$regex:        Allows the use of regular expressions when evaluating field values
+$regex:        Allows the use of regular expressions when evaluating field values /* /
+$expr:         Allows aggregation expressions within query
-$text:         Performs a text search
+$text:         Performs a text search (only in text indexed, createIndexx({key:"text"}))
 $where:        Uses a JavaScript expression to match documents
 $currentDate:  Sets the field value to the current date
 $inc:          Increments the field value